-One challenge with a CD, though, is that the account holder must agree to keep the funds in the account for a predetermined amount of time.
+One challenge with a CD, though, is that it’s a time deposit.
+You’ll usually know the interest rate in advance, but you must agree to keep the funds in the account for a predetermined amount of time.
+(The range is often from a few months to several years.)
 So this may not provide the liquidity — the ability to quickly turn the account into cash — that some people want and need.
-If funds are withdrawn before the maturity date, a penalty is typically assessed.
+If funds are withdrawn before the maturity date, a penalty will likely be assessed.

 Interest rates on CDs are typically structured in tiers, based upon how long a person agrees to keep the money in the account.
-A two-year CD, then, will likely pay a bit more in interest than a one-year CD.
+A short-term vs. long-term CD will probably pay a lower interest rate.
+A six-month CD, for instance, will likely pay a bit less in interest than a two-year CD.